ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ## Ethical challenges

-As in other ﬁelds where analytics and big data are applied, LA can have ethical implications.
+As in other fields where analytics and big data are applied, LA can have ethical implications.
 These implications include: the need for respecting privacy, users' agency, avoiding  risks, and biases.
-In the LA ﬁeld, researchers are also trying to police themselves and the use, practice and implementation of LA.
+In the LA field, researchers are also trying to police themselves and the use, practice and implementation of LA.
 As a result of such monitoring, for instance, the **DELICATE** framework emerged[^drachsler].
 You can use this framework (pictured below) as a checklist to analyze different ethical aspects that to take into consideration when implementing LA in an educational setting:

 <img width="262" alt="The DELICATE ethical framework for learning analytics" src="https://user-images.githubusercontent.com/105489417/169748539-338d7873-3ac5-4061-8fe1-736154cb6cf4.png">